 After an introduction to the aircraft, you and your keiki will be taken into the air to find (and feel) the freedom of flying.
 The views are astonishing, and the lesson will linger for a lifetime.

-Want additional info on traveling to Maui?
-Tune into The Aloha 360 Podcast.
+Want additional info on things to do with kids in Maui and traveling to Maui?
+Tune in to The Aloha 360 Podcast.
 This charming and compelling show delivers inside tips on all things Maui—from how to curate your island experience to the best restaurants on each side of the isle.
-Listen in for great info—and cherish your Maui vacation with your ohana.~
+Listen in for great info—and cherish your Maui vacation with your ohana.

 Author bio: Chris Norberg has been sharing his home with the world for close to 2 decades.
 You can read more Maui reviews and favorites at his blog: Maui Guide.